Skip to main content

 Automated Follow-Ups

 This is where the real money is.
 Set up automated text messages and emails that go out after specific triggers.
 A new lead submits a form and instantly receives a confirmation text.
-A quote is sent and a follow-up is automatically scheduled for 48 hours later.
+A quote is sent and a follow-up is automatically scheduled for two days later.
 A job is completed and a review request goes out the next morning.
 None of this requires you to remember anything.
 The system handles it.

 Pipeline Tracking